With open source technology now in the mainstream, IT shops now have plenty of options for systems management....

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 But IT administrators -- even those with open source skills -- agree that these tools have some significant drawbacks.

-Today’s noncommercial options can automate day-to-day tasks and are potentially more flexible than proprietary software.
+Today's noncommercial IT systems management options can automate day-to-day tasks and are potentially more flexible than proprietary software.
 But there are often hidden costs in using these tools.
 Mainly, they are known for having poor documentation, they lack intuitive user interfaces and their long-term viability is unclear.